 About Grand Canyon Viewpoints from North Rim

-North Rim of Grand Canyon is quieter, more remote, and offers fewer services than South Rim.
+The North Rim of the Grand Canyon is quieter, more remote, and offers fewer services than South Rim.
 This rugged portion of Grand Canyon National Park receives fewer visitors and offers a more outdoor-minded experience.
 That’s why we like this part.
 The four plateaus run along the North Rim offering a breathtaking array of sights, a range of geologic features, and miles of territory to explore.
 The four parts (plateaus) along the North Rim of the Grand Canyon are:

 - Kaibab Plateau called “Mountain Lying Down”